From the excitement of ringing the opening bell to the ongoing rhythm of regulatory reporting

 An Initial Public Offering transforms a private company into a public one, allowing ordinary investors to buy shares for the first time.
 For foreign companies, this often means:

-But here's the catch: going public in the U.S. as a foreign company means playing by American rules, even if your headquarters are in Tokyo, London, or São Paulo.
+Going public in the U.S. as a foreign company means complying with American rules, even if headquarters are in Tokyo, London, or São Paulo.
+As former SEC Chair Jay Clayton noted, "Our disclosure regime applies equally to foreign private issuers, and the quality of their filings directly affects investor confidence in our markets."

 The 20-F: Your Annual Check-In